 Turmeric allows enhancing the effects of chemotherapy and radiation, which will only destroy the affected tumor cells more efficiently.
 It is advised by Dr. Saraswati Sukumar, the medical oncologist at the Johns Hopkins University School of Medicine, to take the spice when prepared in food because that is how anticancer effect is enhanced rather than as a plain supplement.

-Turmeric is also a great substitute for the anti-depressant drugs that cause many side effects.
+Turmeric is also a great substitute for the anti-depressant meds that cause many side effects.
 Turmeric naturally lowers the cortisol (stress hormone) and raises the levels of serotonine which is responsible for our happiness.
-It is even more powerful than Fluoxetine (the generic name for the drug, Prozac).
+It is even more powerful than Fluoxetine (the generic name for the med, Prozac).

 It is advisable to consume turmeric with black pepper.
 We don’t absorb curucmin well, and the piperine, compound which is an ingredient in black pepper, increases the curcumin absorption by 2,000%!
 Also, cooking turmeric with oil will improve its bioavailability in our body.
 This is why Indian cuisines use sesame, coconut, peanut oil or butter-derived ghee when cooking foods with turmeric!